vesterheim/vesterheim.github.io/join-give/annual-fund/index.md

 ### Collections and Research
 {: .heading--black--mixed-case }

-* On any day, curatorial staff preserves and care for the museum’s collection of over 24,000 artifacts—the very heart of Vesterheim—in secure, environmentally controlled conditions.
+* On any day, curatorial staff preserves and cares for the museum’s collection of over 24,000 artifacts—the very heart of Vesterheim—in secure, environmentally controlled conditions.
 * On any day, curatorial staff creates exciting, informative exhibitions and related programming.
-* On any day, curatorial staff work with donors, researchers, and students, and arrange for the transfer of artifacts to Vesterheim.
+* On any day, curatorial staff works with donors, researchers, and students, and arranges for the transfer of artifacts to Vesterheim.
 * On any day, the Registrar/Librarian catalogs objects, books, and periodicals to make them more accessible and easier to use.
 * On any day, curatorial staff conducts research using artifacts and documents in the collection.